Urehelonn/portfolio_liam/README.md

     - Continue data entry;

 - 15 Apr:
-    - Bug find on contact page display, need to get it fixed;
+    - Bug find on contact page display, need to get it fixed; (done)
-    - Continue data entry;
+    - Continue data entry; (done)
-    - Add Stack usage section for every project, and insert record into data;
+    - Add Stack usage section for every project, and insert record into data; (done)

+- 16 Apr:
+    - Put the rest project from resume into data;
+    - Font changing;

 TODO: